 Suppose you are a parent going through a divorce or child custody case.
 In that case, having orders regarding your children is important if you are attempting to exercise child visitation rights.
 Too often parents are being denied access and visitation to their children, even involving law enforcement.

 Without any kind of orders in place, there is nothing law enforcement officials can do.
-If you are married to your child’s other parent, you should begin to seek a divorce which will help establish a visitation order for your child.
-If you are not married or not choosing to get a divorce at this time, you should file a Suit Affecting the Parent-Child Relationship to get child custody and a visitation order established.
+If you are married to your child’s other parent, start divorce proceedings to establish a visitation order.
+If you are not married or choose not to divorce, file a Suit Affecting the Parent-Child Relationship to establish child custody and a visitation order.

-You will find that through the courts a divorce or family law attorney can get orders established on determining how decisions will be made for your children, including all medical, education, legal issues, etc. They will also be able to establish a visitation order that decides when each parent will exercise their visitation rights, along with child support, and medical support.
+A divorce or family law attorney can work with the courts to establish orders that dictate how decisions regarding your children—such as medical, educational, and legal matters—will be made.
+They will also be able to establish a visitation order.
+The order decides when each parent will exercise their visitation rights, along with child support, and medical support.

 Passive Contempt